Gemba/mvn-dd/README.md

 Sometimes it is desirable to resolve all dependency of maven artifacts without editing/copying your project pom (e.g. your pom is in a separated net without internet connection).
 This tool fills the gap:
-Enter the desired artifacts in a JSON file (see dependencies.json) and start this program.
+Enter the desired artifacts in a JSON file (see dependencies.json) or provide the artifacts on the command line (see Usage) and start this program.
 It will download the specified artifacts with all dependencies.
 Additionally this tool can also download the javadoc and source attachments.
 The downloaded artifacts can then be used in an "internet-less/offline" Nexus or in your local maven repository.

 Usage